-The biggest challenge in helping men with depression and suicidal thoughts may involve figuring ways to help them overcome their own worst enemy: their own self-criticism.
+The biggest challenge in helping men with depression and suicidal thoughts may involve figuring out ways to help them overcome their own worst enemy: their own self-criticism.

 "Stigma in Male Depression and Suicide: A Canadian Sex Comparison Study", led by UBC nursing professor John Oliffe and funded by the Movember Foundation, was published in the December 2015 issue of the Community Mental Health Journal.